NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Call Your Shot.md

 * * *
 When you successfully Play to the Crowd, add the following to the list of benefits you can choose from:

-*   Choose a creature within 30 feet that can see you to become [[Conditions/Frightened 1|Frightened 1]].
+*   Choose a creature within 30 feet that can see you to become [[Conditions/Frightened|Frightened 2]].
 This effect has the emotion, fear, mental, and visual traits.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*